Defectors should support Putin in taking Kyiv

 Putin’s search for Zelenskyy: Kyiv difficult to take due to topography

 Ultimately, however, their colleagues also found out.
 Not the only defeat.
-According to the article, the fact that the FSB was unable to initiate the case of Kiev despite this obviously professional preparation may also have something to do with the topography.
+According to the article, the fact that the FSB was unable to initiate the Kiev case despite this obviously professional preparation may also have something to do with the topography.

 An estimated seven million people would crowd into an area of 839 square kilometers.
 In addition to dense residential areas, industrial zones, wastelands, multi-lane roads, forests, parks, slopes, gorges and the Dnieper River would make concentrated actions difficult.